 This is a training issue that is considered under the auspices of graduate programs and ASHA accreditation and certification standards.
-Student clock hours can be awarded under current ASHA guidelines if the student is actively participating in the direct delivery or planning of services.
-Even though the supervisor is directing or assisting the student, clock hours may be awarded for the entire patient encounter and follow-up calls/meetings with other health care professionals involved in the patient's care.
+Student clock hours can be approved under current ASHA guidelines if the student is actively participating in the direct delivery of services.
+Even though the supervisor is directing or assisting the student, clock hours may be awarded for the entire patient/client encounter.